 - Can I get a patent in other countries?

 - Can anything limit patent exhaustion?

 Fields of use restrictions defined in license agreements that are specific and related to specific patents can limit patent exhaustion if someone violates the license agreement.

 - Can I sue multiple companies for the same patent infringement?

 If the patent infringement occurs in the chain of distribution, the answer is no. This is known as double recovery and is not able to accurately determine when patent exhaustion would have occurred.

 If you need help with patent exhaustion, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.